For social housing customers

 To help answer some questions you may have about the opportunity to improve Bothamley Park, Cannons Creek Park and Cannons Creek Lakes Reserve, view the FAQs.

-What is a Parks Landscape Plan?
+• What is a Parks Landscape Plan?

-Creating a Parks Landscape Plan helps set the direction on how we can enhance the accessibility, safety and function of Bothamley Park, Cannons Creek Park and Cannons Creek Lakes Reserve.
-The Parks Landscape Plan will outline how we can make the most out of each space to best meet the needs of the community now and into the future.
-The plan will also feed into the wider Te Rā Nui, Eastern Porirua Development work programme to improve public spaces alongside housing in eastern Porirua.
+A Parks Landscape Plan helps set the direction on how we can enhance the accessibility, safety and function of Bothamley Park, Cannons Creek Park and Cannons Creek Lakes Reserve.
+The Parks Landscape Plan outlines how we can make the most out of each space to best meet the needs of the community now and into the future.
+The plan will also feed into the wider Te Nui, Eastern Porirua Development work programme to improve public spaces alongside housing in eastern Porirua.

-Why do we need a Parks Landscape Plan?
+• Why do we need a Parks Landscape Plan?

-Eastern Porirua has a great diversity of open spaces and recreation facilities, ranging from sports grounds, recreational reserves, scenic reserves, playgrounds and local neighbourhood parks.
+Eastern Porirua has a great variety of open spaces and recreation facilities, ranging from sports grounds, recreational reserves, scenic reserves, playgrounds and local neighbourhood parks.
 However, we know that Bothamley Park, Cannons Creek Park and Cannons Creek Lakes Reserve need some improvements to ensure they are safe and fit for purpose.

-In 2019, the community told us that:
+Community told us that:

-- The three parks are underutilised
+• The three parks are underutilised

-- There is low visibility and poor water management
+• There is low visibility and poor water management

-- There is a lack of accessibility and safety
+• There is a lack of accessibility and safety

-- There is significant water pollution within Bothamley Park due to the old wastewater pipes
+• There is significant water pollution within Bothamley Park due to the old wastewater pipes

-- Cannons Creek Park has poor drainage at the bottom of the park
+• Cannons Creek Park has poor drainage at the bottom of the park

-- Cannons Creek Lakes Reserve has issues around public safety, vandalism and anti-social behaviour
+• Cannons Creek Lakes Reserve has issues around public safety, vandalism and anti-social behaviour

 Creating a Parks Landscape Plan will provide a guide on how we could enhance Bothamley Park, Cannons Creek Park and Cannons Creek Lakes Reserve to meet the needs of the community now and into the future.

-When will you come back to the community for feedback?
+• When will you come back to the community for feedback?

 Absolutely!
 We will collate all feedback received in 2021 and share a Parks Landscape Plan with more specific examples of how we could enhance Bothamley Park, Cannons Creek Park and Cannons Creek Lakes Reserve.